-Written by: Helen Frampton, Headteacher and Designated Safeguarding Lead, in conjunction with 'Coronavirus (COVID 19): Safeguarding in schools, colleges and other providers (27 March 2020 and 20 May 2020)
+Written by: Helen Frampton, Headteacher and Designated Safeguarding Lead, in conjunction with 'Restricting attendance during the national lockdown: schools (January 2021)

-Reason for addendum: Interim safeguarding guidance was released by the government on 27 March 2020 as a result of the partial school closures during the COVID 19 pandemic.
+Reason for addendum: Guidance was released by the government as a result of the partial school closures during the COVID 19 pandemic.
 The school needs to have due regard to this.